leventyil/dotnetsite/README.md

 Used PagedList library for sorting, searching, paging and listing movies.

 Admin can add, delete or update movies. <br>
-Users can add movies to their watchlist or mark as watched, search movies using name or year.
+Users can add movies to their watchlist or mark as watched, search movies by name or year.

 "IN PROGRESS" Users can edit their personal profile